SovnSkyrim/AmongSovngardesStars/README.md

   - HP Mult : HP 1.0

 #### VIGILANT
  - No tweak here, you can manually adjust the difficulty if you find the mod too easy.
-Just note that this is a LATE GAME QUEST.
-It'd make much more sense if you do it after the Dawnguard questline and the House of Horrors (dw trust me, makes much more sense RP wise).
-Some areas WILL trap you in some places, I'm looking for a fix, but you should deactivate the needs in those cells.
+It has been heavily modified by Minerva and I, the first act is for level 10 players and onwards and act 2 and onwards for level 30 players and onwards.

 #### VioLens
 - Load Preset